-What many people don’t know is that most of the Christmas cactus sold at this time are actually Thanksgiving cactus.
+Most people are unaware that most of the Christmas cacti sold now are Thanksgiving cacti instead.

 Avoid placing them in a location that receives direct sunlight, as that can bleach out and burn the leaves.

-Actually, they can tolerate lower indirect light, but they will bloom a lot better when given more bright light.
+They can tolerate lower indirect light but bloom much better when given more bright light.

 Holiday cacti need to be watered thoroughly every one to three weeks, depending on location, temperature, and pot size.
-They cannot tolerate dry soil, as they are not a desert variety of cactus.
+They cannot tolerate dry soil, as they are not a desert variety of cacti.

 But never let them sit in water.
 Make sure to drain any excess water off after you’re finished watering.

-Christmas cactus are different than the desert type of cactus plants that you might be more familiar with.
-They are actually an epiphytic plant, much like an orchid plant.
+Christmas cacti are different than the desert type of cactus plants that you might be more familiar with.
+They are epiphytic plants, much like orchid plants.

-While not a parasitic plant, they do grow attached to other plants and rocks, rather than in soil, which allows their roots to breathe.
+While not parasitic, they grow attached to other plants and rocks rather than in the soil, allowing their roots to breathe.

-This type of potting mix is very porous and fast-draining, which is essential to maintaining the health of the plant.
-Don’t use regular houseplant potting soil, use a potting soil like Miracle-Gro Succulent Potting Mix.
+This potting mix is very porous and fast-draining, essential to maintaining the plant’s health.
+Don’t use regular houseplant potting soil.
+Use potting soil like Miracle-Gro Succulent Potting Mix.

-Christmas cactus actually perform and bloom better when they’re potbound.
-Typically, you don’t need to repot Christmas cactus very often (maybe every two to three years).
+Christmas cacti perform and bloom better when they’re potbound.
+Typically, you don’t need to re-pot Christmas cacti very often (maybe every two to three years).

-If you do decide it’s time to repot, make sure to do it a couple of months after their blooming cycle ends, usually in spring or early summer.
+If you decide it’s time to re-pot, do it a couple of months after their blooming cycle ends, usually in spring or early summer.

 This is their preferred range during the day.
-In order for them to set and maintain their flower buds, they need it slightly cooler at night.
+They need slightly cooler temperatures at night to set and maintain their flower buds.

-If you have yours outside in the summertime you do need to make sure to bring them indoors before it freezes.
+If you have yours outside in the summertime, you must bring them indoors before it freezes.

-You can increase the humidity level by putting your holiday cactus on top of a saucer or tray of pebbles and water.
+You can increase humidity by putting your holiday cactus on top of a saucer or tray of pebbles and water.

 Make sure that the bottom of the pot is not touching the water.
-As the water evaporates, it will create a more humid environment around your cactus.
+As the water evaporates, it will create a more humid atmosphere around your cactus.

-Although a Christmas cactus doesn’t need much fertilizer, it does help to stimulate a lot of new growth during its normal growing season.
+Although a Christmas cactus doesn’t need much fertilizer, it does help to stimulate a lot of new growth during its regular growing season.

-Once you begin to see new growth appear in the spring, start fertilizing once a month through about midsummer.
-Don’t use regular houseplant fertilizer, use one designed for succulents like Miracle-Gro Succulent Plant Food.
+Once new growth appears in the spring, start fertilizing once a month through about midsummer.
+Don’t use regular houseplant fertilizer.
+Use one designed for succulents like Miracle-Gro Succulent Plant Food.

 Stop fertilizing before and during their blooming period, usually from the beginning of September through the winter months.

-In order for your cactus to bloom it needs longer periods of darkness, cooler temperatures, and less moisture, about six to eight weeks before you want it to start to bloom.
+For your cactus to bloom, it needs more prolonged periods of darkness, cooler temperatures, and less moisture, about six to eight weeks before you want it to start to bloom.

-Ideally, you want to place them in an area that gets 12 – 14 hours of dark and cooler conditions, ranging from about 50°-55°F.
+Ideally, you want to place them in an area with 12 – 14 hours of dark and cooler temperatures, ranging from about 50°-55°F.

-If that’s not possible, just try to position your plant that is in a spot that naturally gets more darkness.
+If that’s not possible, position your plant in a spot that naturally gets more darkness.

-And if you can’t give them the cooler conditions that they need, just give them extended periods of darkness.
+And if you can’t give them the cooler temperatures they need, give them extended periods of darkness.
 That will help kickstart the blooming cycle.

-Once the buds form, you can bring your holiday cactus back out to the place where you want to display it and resume a normal care routine.
+Once the buds form, you can return your holiday cactus to where you want to display it and resume a regular care routine.

-Just be aware that any drastic change in their environment can cause buds to simply fall off the plant.
-It’s a common problem and it usually occurs due to a drastic change in their environment.
+Remember that any drastic change in their environment can cause buds to fall off the plant.
+It’s a common problem you should be aware of.

-If your plant has a beautiful shape you don’t need to worry about pruning, but if you’ve got unruly or gangly-looking stems on your plant, pruning the leaves back can really help it to branch out.
+If your plant has a beautiful shape, you don’t need to worry about pruning, but if you’ve got unruly or gangly-looking stems on your plant, pruning the leaves back can help it branch out.

 Pruning’s easy to do.
-Simply cut between two stem segments.
-Actually, you can take your whole plant down by about a third every year without causing any damage.
+Cut between two stem segments.
+You can take your whole plant down by about a third every year without causing any damage.

 The stems that you’ve cut off can also be easily propagated.
-Simply let them set out for a few days allowing the cut ends to heal and callus over.
+Let them set out for a few days allowing the cut end to heal and callus over.

 Then plant them back into a pot filled with cactus soil mix, buried in about a half-inch deep.
-Keep the cuttings slightly moist and in about two weeks they’ll have new roots.
+Keep the cuttings slightly moist, and they’ll have new roots in about two weeks.

-Overwatering is the biggest cause of problems with Christmas cactus.
-It can cause a host of different issues, mainly stem rot, root rot, and occasional insect problems.
+Overwatering is the most significant cause of problems with Christmas cacti.
+It can cause various issues, mainly stem rot, root rot, and occasional insect problems.

 The easiest way to avoid these problems is to allow the soil to dry out between waterings and consider putting your cactus in a breathable terra cotta clay pot.

-If your cactus is starting to take on a reddish hue, it’s either getting too much sun or it’s not getting enough water.
-Those are easy things to adjust so just keep a watchful eye on your plants.
+If your cactus is starting to take on a reddish hue, it’s getting too much sun, or it’s not getting enough water.
+Those are easy to adjust, so keep a watchful eye on your plants.

-That way, if you notice any sign of these types of problems, it’s easy to deal with them before they become a major issue.
+If you notice any sign of these problems, it’s easy to deal with them before they become a significant issue.

 Want more tips like this?

-If so, simply sign up below.
-I promise to only ever send you notifications of awesome new content posted here.
+If so, sign up below.
+I promise to only send you notifications of new content posted here.

-You can also keep up-to-date by following us on Facebook, Twitter, and Pinterest as well.
+You can also keep up-to-date by following me on social media.

 And if you enjoyed this post, please share it with your friends via one of the social share buttons below.